tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 Because each equation receives a separate random weight, successful evaluation of the resulting linear combination means that each constituent equation holds with high probability, and therefore that all proofs in the set are valid.
 If the linear combination evaluation fails, at least one included proof is invalid.
 The verifier must then test each proof in turn, or use a more efficient approach like binary search to identify each failure.
+This follows the general approach informally discussed in Section 6.1 of the Bulletproofs+ preprint.

 The reason for this rather convoluted algebra is twofold.
-First, it means that each unique generator used across a batch is only evaluated in the resulting multiscalar multiplication once; since the generators $\vec{G}, \vec{H}, G\_c, \vec{H}_c$ are globally fixed, this provides significant efficiency improvement.
+First, grouping like terms means that each unique generator used across a batch is only evaluated in the resulting multiscalar multiplication once; since the generators $\vec{G}, \vec{H}, G\_c, \vec{H}_c$ are globally fixed, this provides significant efficiency improvement.
 Second, the use of algorithms (like those of Straus and Pippenger and others) to evaluate the multiscalar multiplication scale slightly sublinearly, such that it is generally beneficial to minimize the number of multiscalar multiplications for a given set of generators.
 This means our approach to batch verification is effectively optimal.